paulchino/Quick-Note/README.md

 # noteApp
-Create and open notes from the terminal
+Create and open notes from the terminal.
+Foo.